mroberts1/BOOTSTRA.386/manual/index.md

 I respond, "We have time.
 Not much.
 But we have some.
 At least enough to finish this food".

 And so we did.
-And then I slept for real and woke up Tuesday morning in our office parking lot in the back of the Winnebago in the chilly 7am January weather of Northern California.
+And then I slept for real and woke up Tuesday morning in our office parking lot in the back of the Winnebago in the chilly 7am November weather of Northern California.
 Everyone else had gone home and let me sleep, very kind of them.
 I suppose I'm dressed well enough for the office.
 It was time to get to work.

 ## Version 0.0: Potemkin